yeikiu/ts-kraken/README.md

     const currentBalances = await privateRESTRequest({ url: 'Balance' }, apiKeys) console.log({ currentBalances })

-    // Notice we are not passing keys as params here, process.env ones will be used const { openOrders$ } = await getOpenOrdersStream(apiKeys) openOrders$.subscribe(openOrdersSnapshot => {
+    // Notice we are not passing `apiKeys` as 2nd param here, process.env ones will be used by default const { openOrders$ } = await getOpenOrdersStream() openOrders$.subscribe(openOrdersSnapshot => {
-        // Track any order update
-        console.log({ openOrdersSnapshot })
+        // Output all open orders any time an order status updates console.log({ openOrdersSnapshot })
     })
 }